-How to Silence Apple Watch Notifications
+How to Mute Your Apple Watch

 If you enabled the notifications feature when you first got your Apple Watch, chances are you don’t hear your iPhone ring or feel it vibrate anymore.
 This may be a relieving experience.
 But soon, you may want to feel the same way about Apple Watch notifications.
 In this guide, I will walk you through how to silence notifications on your Apple Watch.

-It should be noted that notifications from some apps don’t appear on your iPhone.
-A good example is the Noise app.
-So, to silence the notifications coming from this app, you have to disable it through your Apple Watch.

-When you receive a notification on your Apple Watch you simply need to tap to view its contents.
-Some apps even allow you to directly reply to a message from your Apple Watch by typing or voice dictation through Siri.
-If you failed to hear or notice the notifications you can always find if there are unread notifications if the red icon is on top of your Apple Watch screen.
-You simply swipe down to view the notifications and tap on any of them to read the corresponding message.

-How to Silence Notifications on Apple Watch
+How to Mute Your Apple Watch

 If you want to silence notifications on your Apple Watch, there are several ways to do so.
-You can mute notifications, enable Do Not Disturb or Theater Mode, or silence an incoming alert.
-Follow the steps below to do all three methods of silencing notifications on your Apple Watch.
+You can enable Do Not Disturb or Theater Mode, or silence an incoming alert.
+Follow the steps below.

 You can silence sounds on your device by muting your Apple Watch.
 Follow the steps below to do this.